How to Wash HTV Shirts So They Never Peel or Fade: The Complete Guide

 How do I fix HTV that has already started peeling?

 If the peeling is minor, you can sometimes re‑press the design with a heat press for a few seconds using a Teflon sheet to protect the vinyl.
 However, once the adhesive has degraded significantly, re‑pressing is a temporary fix at best.
-The best solution is prevention — following the care steps above from the very first wash.
+The best solution is prevention—following the care steps above from the very first wash.

-Final Thoughts
+8. Final Thoughts

-Taking care of HTV shirts doesn’t require a chemistry degree or expensive products.
-It’s simply about creating a few consistent habits: wait 24 hours before the first wash, turn garments inside out, use cold water and mild detergent, and never, ever use the dryer.
+Wait 24 hours before the first wash.
+Turn garments inside out.
+Use cold water and mild detergent.
+And never, ever use the dryer.
 Do that, and your custom designs will stay vibrant and firmly in place for years.

-If you’re serious about getting professional, long‑lasting results from the start, a reliable heat press with even temperature control makes a huge difference in how well the HTV bonds to the fabric.
-Pair good equipment with good care, and your creations will keep making an impression — wash after wash.
+If you're serious about getting professional, long‑lasting results from the start, a reliable heat press with even temperature control makes a huge difference in how well the HTV bonds to the fabric.
+Pair good equipment with good care, and your creations will keep making an impression—wash after wash.

 DTF transfer sheet curing on a heat press with parchment paper and craft tools on a wooden worktable